 You can pay Taxis either with cash, credit card, or your Tmoney card.
 Depends on the cab.

 Before I get into cool places to go, food, and shopping, there’s some random things that I think are worth mentioning:

 - Do you need to know Korean?
 No, for the most part people speak at least a little English.
 But if you do know Korean you’ll be way better off.
 I’d recommend learning a few basic phrases.

-- Use Google maps to save places (like palaces, & parks), that way you can see what things are in the area you are in.
+- Use Google maps to save places (like palaces, & parks; FYI walking directions are not allowed and train directions are in Korean).
 Here’s my Korea Sight Seeing list if you’d like to follow in my foot steps.

 - When at a restaurant, many times you will have to call the waiter over to you once you are ready to order.
 A lot of tables will have buttons.
 When it comes time to pay, typically you go up to the front to pay.
 They do not bring a bill to you.